Areas in development

 We’re setting up a development team to lead this work for us.
 Once the team’s in place, we’ll publish more details about our programme of work.

-We’re exploring how we could drive substantial improvements in young people's mental wellbeing through supporting:
+We’re exploring how we could drive substantial improvements in people's mental wellbeing through supporting:

 - alternative approaches to better understand mental illness

 - the development and evaluation of new interventions to prevent and respond to mental health problems.

-We'll provide more details about our programme of work in early 2018, once the development team is up and running.
+We'll provide more details about our programme of work later in 2018, once the development team is up and running.

 How we choose priority areas